Metaphors are incredibly important for communication and understanding.

 - The metaphor can often be enormously helpful in an integration.
 Dead-ends dissolve in the presence of a sudden insight.
 This is true, even if the metaphor does nothing but translate information for the other half of the brain.

-- The participants of seminars will find their content much more familiar and plausible after having told a metaphor about it.
+- The participants of courses will find their content much more familiar and plausible after having told a metaphor about it.

 - Metaphors raise motivation and mood.
 They can be effectively used to place someone else into a certain emotional state.